-Welsh Mountain Health Centers are seeking experienced Certified Medical Assistants for busy family practices in New Holland and Lebanon, PA.
+Welsh Mountain Health Centers are seeking experienced Certified Medical Assistants for our busy family practice in New Holland, PA.

 Job Title: Certified Medical Assistant